fredokun/yaw/README.md

 ## Disclaimer

-Embla3D is *not yet* usable, except for extremely simplistic examples!
+Yaw is *not yet* usable, except for extremely simplistic examples!
 The Java/OpenGL-side of things is mostly developed by 1-year masters'students.
 The Clojure part is for the cream of the cream ;-).